 Long-term care plans were reviewed following interRAI reassessments.
-Where progress was different from expected, the service, in collaboration with the resident or EPOA/whānau/family, responded by initiating changes to the care plan.
+Where progress was different from expected, the service, in collaboration with the EPOA/whānau/family, responded by initiating changes to the care plan.
 Where there was a significant change in the resident's condition before the due review date, an interRAI re-assessment was completed.
 A range of equipment and resources were available, suited to the levels of care provided and in accordance with the residents' needs.
-The EPOA/whānau/family and residents interviewed confirmed their involvement in the evaluation of progress and any resulting changes.
+The EPOA/whānau/family interviewed confirmed their involvement in the evaluation of progress and any resulting changes.

-The following monitoring charts were completed in assessing and monitoring residents: fluid balance charts; turn charts; blood glucose; and bowel charts.
+The following monitoring charts were completed in assessing and monitoring residents: fluid balance charts; behaviour and bowel charts.
 Neurological observations have been fully completed according to policy.
-The previous audit shortfalls around not completing neurological observations post unwitnessed falls, including residents with head injuries (recommendation in relation to previous clinical risk # 3.2.4), has been addressed.
-Incidents/accidents forms and documentation reviewed evidenced that this was completed in a timely manner.
+Electronic incidents/accidents forms and documentation reviewed evidenced that post fall reviews are completed in a timely manner.